txy77/iEvaLM-CRS/README.md

 # Rethinking the Evaluation for Conversational Recommendation in the Era of Large Language Models

-This repo provides the source code & data of our paper: [Rethinking the Evaluation for Conversational Recommendation in the Era of Large Language Models](https://arxiv.org/abs/2305.13112) (Arxiv 2023).
+This repo provides the source code & data of our paper: Rethinking the Evaluation for Conversational Recommendation in the Era of Large Language Models.

 ## 😀 Overview